 Therefore, we combine the 9 types of wooden furniture that are widely used today, analyze and interpret them one by one, and combine your decoration style and budget to see which material is best for you!

-Black walnut is a more precious material in furniture.
+Black walnut is a well-known precious material in furniture.
 It is mainly produced in North America.
 The Eastern Black Walnut, often known as the American Black Walnut or American Walnut, is the most commonly used in woodworking.

-Disadvantages: Black walnut furniture needs good maintenance and the general price is high.
+- Black walnut furniture needs proper maintenance, and the general price is high.

 The color and appearance of white oak are similar to that of European oak.